Pull to refresh

 Overview

-At the same time, the Trump‑led EPA is trying to revoke the scientific finding that lets the government regulate greenhouse gases from vehicles at all, while the Transportation Department moves to slash fuel economy targets.
-Together, these moves could lock in dirtier cars and trucks for a decade, reshape the auto market, and test how far a White House can go in dismantling its predecessor’s climate agenda.
+At the same time, the Trump-led EPA is trying to revoke the scientific finding that lets the government regulate greenhouse gases from vehicles.
+The Transportation Department moves to slash fuel economy targets.
+Together, these moves could lock in dirtier cars and trucks for a decade and reshape the auto market.

 Key Indicators